wspringer/cruftless/README.md

 ⇒ </persons>
 ```

+You can add your own value types to convert from and to the string literals included in the XML representation.

 ## Alternative notation

 The `<!--persons|array-->` way of annotating an element is not the only way you are able to add metadata.
 Another way to add metadata to elements is by using one of the reserved attributes prefixed with `c-`.